 6 Ways to Make a Lasting Impression

 In the digital world, we are inundated with too much information, advertising, promotion, and “noise”.
 How do you stand out and make a lasting impression on others?
-Here are 6 key ideas in the book (you can also get more details from our full 13-page summary).
+Here are 6 key ideas.

 • Take interest in others’ interests: Self-interest is an inherent part of human nature.
 People gravitate towards people who are interested in them and their interests.
 Rather than just engage in digital media or campaigns, invest time to truly know people and their problems / interests.
 That’s the only real way to achieve mutual benefit.